Catholic Commentary

 Narrative Coda and Miriam's Song

-19For the horses of Pharaoh went in with his chariots and with his horsemen into the sea, and Yahweh brought back the waters of the sea on them; but the children of Israel walked on dry land in the middle of the sea.20Miriam the prophetess, the sister of Aaron, took a tambourine in her hand; and all the women went out after her with tambourines and with dances.21Miriam answered them,
+19For the horses of Pharaoh went in with his chariots and with his horsemen into the sea, and Yahweh brought back the waters of the sea on them; but the children of Israel walked on dry land in the middle of the sea.20Miriam the prophetess, the sister of Aaron, took a tambourine in her hand; and all the women went out after her with tambourines and with dances.21Miriam answered them, “Sing to Yahweh, for he has triumphed gloriously.
+He has thrown the horse and his rider into the sea.”

 Miriam does not observe salvation from a distance—she dances it into the community's memory, teaching the Church that redemption demands the whole body, not just the mind.

-Verse 19 — The Narrative Coda Verse 19 is frequently misread as merely repetitive, a scribal echo of verses 4–5.
+Exodus 15:19 — The Narrative Coda Verse 19 is frequently misread as merely repetitive, a scribal echo of verses 4–5.
 In fact, it serves a precise literary and theological function: it closes the frame opened at Exodus 14:23, providing a bookend that fixes the miracle in unambiguous prose before the community's song of praise is allowed to stand on its own.
 The Hebrew syntax is emphatic — "the horses of Pharaoh went in with his chariots and with his horsemen," a triadic accumulation that stresses the totality of Egyptian military power.
 Every element of Pharaoh's war machine — horse, chariot, rider — entered the sea.
 Against this, the final clause is devastatingly simple: "the children of Israel walked on dry land in the middle of the sea."
 The word yabbashah ("dry land") appears here as it did at the moment of crossing (14:29), forming an inclusio that frames the entire event as a single, coherent act of divine rescue.
 The contrast is not accidental artistry; it is theological confession: the instrument of oppression becomes the instrument of judgment, while the path of freedom is opened through what should have been a barrier to life.

-Verse 20 — Miriam the Prophetess The introduction of Miriam here is startling in its density of titles and roles.
+Exodus 15:20 — Miriam the Prophetess The introduction of Miriam here is startling in its density of titles and roles.
 She is identified with three markers: prophetess (nevî'ah), sister of Aaron, and the one who took a tambourine in her hand.
 Her designation as prophetess (nevî'ah) is significant — she is the first woman in Scripture to receive this formal title (cf. Deborah in Judges 4:4; Huldah in 2 Kings 22:14; Isaiah's wife in Isaiah 8:3).
 The title is not merely honorific; in the Old Testament it signals one who speaks with divine authority, one who mediates God's word to the community.
 That she leads the women in liturgical response is therefore an act of prophetic proclamation, not merely popular festivity.

 The tambourine (tof) was the characteristic instrument of women's victory celebrations in ancient Israel (cf. Judges 11:34; 1 Samuel 18:6).
 Its rhythmic percussion underscores the bodily, embodied character of Israelite worship — salvation is not merely contemplated but danced.
 The phrase "all the women went out after her" (vatêtse'nah kol-hanashîm) deliberately mirrors the language of the Exodus itself: Israel "went out" (yatsaʾ) from Egypt.
 Now the women "go out" into praise.
 Their liturgical departure echoes and ratifies the historical departure from slavery.
 Miriam does not simply comment on salvation; she re-enacts and proclaims it through her body.